dd4t/DD4T.TridionTemplates/README.md

 - Dropped support for Tridion 9.1 and older (minimum version is now Tridion 9.5)
 - Upgraded to .NET Framework 4.8
 - Simplified the build process (you can now simply )
-- It is now possible to configure a max deserialization depth.
-This is necessary because Newtonsoft has a default maximum object depth of 64
+- It is now possible to configure a max deserialization depth

+### Overriding the maximum deserialization depth
+Since version 13.0.1, Newtonsoft uses a maximum depth when deserializing an object into Json.
+This value is 64 by default.
+In some cases, this may not be enough for the DD4T data structure, especially when you use a high linklevel value.
+You can now override the maximum depth with a template parameter called 'MaxSerializationDepth'.
+If you're using multiple DD4T TBBs in a single template, use this parameter on the first one.

 ## Release 2.5
 - Support for Regions in Tridion 9 and higher